neoremind/fluent-validator/README.md

     }
 }
 ```

-To perform a validation of constraint, we have the class extending ValidatorHandler class and implementing Validator interface.
+To perform a validation of constraint, we have the class extending `ValidatorHandler` class and implementing `Validator` interface.
 CarSeatCountValidator is able to do validation on an primitive *int* value.

 If the seat count is less than two, it will return false and an error message is put into the context.
 If fail fast strategy is enbled, the result output would be:

     Result{hasError=true, errorMsgs=[Seat count is not valid, invalid value=99]}

 If the seat count validates successfully, it will return true.
 So that the process goes to the next validator.
-It every fileds do not violate any constraint, the result output would be:
+If all the fileds do not violate any constraint, the result output would be:

     Result{hasError=false, errorMsgs=null}

-More information about some other cool features of fluent validator, please go next.
+More information about some other cool features of Fluent Validator, please go next.
 You can continue exploring from the next chapter.

 ## 2. Basic validation step by step